 Conclusion

 Learning how to make your own worm bedding is a big help in reducing and recycling organic waste.
 This means you won’t have to throw anything out.
-It can also produce compost, which can benefit your gardens, potted plants, flower beds, or anything that can survive in a soil rich in nutrients.
-Just make sure to learn how you can maintain your worm bedding to keep the worms inside it content and happy.
+It can also produce compost, which can benefit your gardens, potted plants, flower beds, or anything that can survive in soil rich in nutrients.
+Just make sure to learn how you can maintain your worm bedding to keep the worms inside its content and happy.